tauheed20000/tauheed20000/README.md

 - 👋 Welcome to my GitHub profile!
-I'm Tauheed Khan, a Data Science student passionate about uncovering insights from unseen data.
+My name is Tauheed, and I am a data analyst passionate about uncovering insights from unseen data.
 With a keen interest in the realm of data science, I am constantly seeking opportunities to collaborate and contribute to projects in this domain.

 - 👀 Feel free to explore my GitHub repositories where I showcase my projects, experiments, and contributions to the data science community.
 From machine learning models to data visualization techniques, you'll find a diverse range of projects reflecting my dedication to harnessing the power of data.